The Prevent Defense

 And then you get hit from behind by something totally unexpected.

-Having a crisis plan in place is essential to the health of your business.
-With a crisis plan in place, you don’t need to know how to fight a raging, out of control inferno because you already have the fire extinguishers in place before a fire starts.
+Having a crisis plan in place is essential to the health and viability of your business.
+With a crisis plan in place, you don’t need to know how to fight a raging, out-of-control inferno because you already have the fire extinguishers in place before a fire starts.

-A crisis can be anything from a flood, earthquake and fire to computer hacking, loss of a key partner, a protest or a strike.
-Some have very little chance of happening; others can shake your business to the core.
+A crisis can be anything from a flood, earthquake and fire to computer hacking, loss of a key partner, a protest or strike.
+Some have very little chance of happening; others can shake your business to its core.